uber-archive/pyflame/README.md

 Additionally, all of the source code is formatted with [clang-format](http://clang.llvm.org/docs/ClangFormat.html).
 There's a `.clang-format` file checked into the root of this repository which will make `clang-format` do the right thing.
+Different clang releases may format the source code slightly differently, as the formatting rules are updated within clang itself.
+Therefore you should eyeball the changes made when formatting, especially if you have an older version of clang.

 The Linux-specific code is be mostly restricted to the files `src/aslr.*`, `src/namespace.*`, and `src/ptrace.*`.
 If you want to port Pyflame to another